HuynhDuyPhuc201/trello-fe/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 ## 👥 Authors

-- DuyPhucDev - Initial work
+- DuyPhucDev – Frontend development

-## 🙏 Acknowledgments

-- Inspired by Trello
-- Built with modern web technologies
-- Thanks to all contributors